jelledevleeschouwer/Bonjour_log/README.md

 ##### 28 Apr '15 00h -  Had a bug with compression of multiple records.
 Still had a bug in the DNS common code.
 Which means my unit tests for that code, didn't eliminate the bug, what means I was sloppy..
 Debugged a long time on this one.
 There was someting wrong with memcpy(), which was really really weird.
 If i gave a number of bytes to copy, like: ```memcpy(dest, src, 40);``` ìt didn't copy all the number of bytes given, but if I did: ```memcpy(dest, src, 40 + 1);``` It copied 1 more (!) than originally but still not all of them.
 I thought this was really weird, and I have no idea what the problem is here.
 So I implemented my own way of moving data...

+##### 28 Apr '15 15h -  Poked around with OpenOCD and Eclipse.
+Since I already finished registering services almost entirely (except for a callback and probe questions removal), I wanted to test this on the Hitex Evaluation Board.
+So spend some time with the connected-device repository, OpenOCD and eclipse to build projects for the platform.
+Couldn't program the flash yet since I didn't have an adapter to connect the j-link dongle I got from school to the board.
+Tommorrow will have an adapter so I can play around tommorrow.
+Will write a bit on my thesis in the meanwhile.